-Because of the huge amount of images and stories of radical evil and mass destruction, we have to be cautious about employing this moral lesson.
-It is not obvious that the grandchildren of the victims will focus their studies at the historical and cultural DNA of the executioners in order not to become themselves perpetrators.
-Why grandchildren of the victims of Nazism should learn in details about the sociology and psychology of the murderers of their people?
-It is a grand philosophical "splits", which reminds us of the "Stockholm Syndrome", in which the victim identifies with his or her victimizer.
+Because of the huge number of images and stories of radical evil and mass destruction, we have to be cautious about employing this moral lesson.
+It is not obvious that the grandchildren of the victims will focus their studies on the historical and cultural DNA of the executioners in order not to become perpetrators themselves.
+Why should the grandchildren of the victims of Nazism learn in detail about the sociology and psychology of the murderers of their people?
+It is a grand philosophical "split", which reminds us of the Stockholm Syndrome, in which the victim identifies with his or her victimizer.

-In addition, it lays on an unproved grand assumption that discussing "the bad" encourages "the good" in us.
+In addition, it relies on an unproven assumption that discussing "the bad" encourages "the good" in us.
 We want to believe that images of evil encourage the good in people.
-Allegedly, we learn about the horrors of World War II and the "Final Solution" and we decide to stand against the return of its evil spirits in our society.
-But then again, somewhere in our consciousness, a troubling thought emerges, more than seventy years of historical study and programs of Holocaust Education we are not sure about it.
-People are familiar with the images of the Holocaust and yet it is not clear whether it makes our world resistible to its return.
-We struggle with the question of whether images of evil generate in our minds the will to do the good and fight evil.
+Allegedly, when we learn about the horrors of World War Two and the "Final Solution" we will decide to stand against the return of this spirit of evil in our own society.
+But then again, somewhere in our consciousness, a troubling thought emerges.
+After more than seventy years of historical study and Holocaust education programs, we are still unsure about this.
+People are familiar with the images of the Holocaust, and yet it is not clear whether it makes our world resistant to its return.
+We struggle with the question of whether images of evil generate in our minds the will to do good and fight evil.

-The "democratic person" accepts the assumption that democratic education and the cultivation of the idea of human dignity, any human being, demand the historical perspective of the Twentieth-Century.
-Yet, a thought comes to the mind, that a Holocaust universal discourse, or a cold and distant scientific study of the Holocaust events, carries in it an element of repression of the world of the victims and an escape from the horrors that are present in the victims' memories.
+The "democratic person" accepts the assumption that democratic education and the cultivation of the idea of human dignity demand having an historical perspective on the twentieth century.
+Yet, a thought comes to mind that a universal discourse on the Holocaust, or a cold and distant scientific study of Holocaust events, carries within it an element of repression of the world of the victims, and an escape from the horrors still present in the victims' memories.

 It is a tricky situation.
-The universal discourse of the Holocaust seems to be more convenient for us in a post-Holocaust world.
-Sometimes it is easier to discuss "the oppressor" and "the bystander" and draw from it clear cut universal conclusions about 'the good' and 'the bad' and the presence of these values in human society.
-It is easier to confront the historical villains, as this stand foster our own self-esteem, "we are not like them, and we will continue to educate our children not to be like them".
-This educational stand turned in an ironic way Nazism and its main figures into pedagogical hits in moral education programs, which use them to explain in an easy, and digestible way, why we should be good, and how not to become a Nazi.
-It is easy to use adjectives, which are associated with Nazism.
-The Holocaust lexicon is used quite often to mark certain people or certain deeds as "very bad".
+The universal discourse on the Holocaust seems more convenient for us in a post-Holocaust world.
+Sometimes it is easier to discuss oppressors and bystanders and draw clear-cut universal conclusions about good and evil in human society.
+It is easier to confront the historical villains, as this fosters our own self-esteem: we are not like them, and we will educate our children not to be like them.
+This educational stand turns, in an ironic way, Nazism and its main figures into pedagogical hits in moral education programs, which use them to explain, in an easy and digestible way, why we should be good, and how not to become a Nazi.
+It is easy to use adjectives associated with Nazism.
+The Holocaust lexicon is used quite often to mark certain people or deeds as "evil".
 "Racism" is everything that we oppose in society.
-The "Holocaust language" helps us to explain our world in a comparatively simple way and to divide it between "the very good", which are like us, and the "very bad", which are like them.
+Using this type of language to describe the Holocaust helps us to explain our world in a comparatively simple way, and to divide it between extremes of good (us) and bad (them).